-Note that the amplification effect of stimulated emission can be reduced or entirely suppressed in a medium where too many laser-active atoms are in the lower state of the laser transition, because these atoms are absorb photons and thus attenuate light.
+Note that the amplification effect of stimulated emission can be reduced or entirely suppressed in a medium where too many laser-active atoms are in the lower state of the laser transition, because these atoms absorb photons and thus attenuate light.
 In a simple two-level system, laser amplification requires a so-called population inversion.

 In a laser operated well above threshold, stimulated emission dominates over spontaneous emission, and the power efficiency can be high.
-For this condition to be fulfilled, the incident optical intensity must be higher than the saturation intensity.
+For that condition to be fulfilled, the incident optical intensity must be higher than the saturation intensity.

 |||A. Einstein, “Zur Quantentheorie der Strahlung”, Physikalische Zeitschrift XVIII, 121 (1917) (first prediction of stimulated emission)|

 See also: spontaneous emission, laser transitions, photons, gain, transition cross sections, population inversion, optical amplifiers, lasers, rate equation modeling, Rabi oscillations